Founding and Early Years

-The Network continues to work diligently to improve the lives of those impacted by domestic violence with the use of education, policy & advocacy, and connection of community members to domestic violence service providers – Each step taking us closer to ending society’s tolerance of domestic violence.
+The Network continues to work diligently to improve the lives of those impacted by domestic violence using education, policy & advocacy, and through connecting community members with domestic violence service providers – each step taking us closer to ending society’s tolerance of domestic violence.